 Talking to Your Partner About Condoms

 It's much smarter to talk about condoms before having sex, but that doesn't make it easy.
 Some people — even those who are already having sex — are embarrassed by the topic of condoms.
-But not talking about condoms can affect a person's safety.
-Using condoms properly every time is the best protection against sexually transmitted disease (STDs) — even if you're using another form of birth control like the Pill.
+But using condoms properly every time is the best protection against STDs (sexually transmitted diseases) — even if you're using another form of birth control like an IUD or the Pill.

-So how can you overcome your embarrassment about talking about condoms?
-Well, for starters it can help to know what a condom looks like, how it works, and what it's like to handle one.
-Buy a box of condoms so you can familiarize yourself.
+It can help to know what a condom looks like, how it works, and what it's like to handle one.
+Buy a box of condoms so you can familiarize yourself before your talk.

-The next thing to get comfortable with is bringing up the topic of condoms with a partner.
-Practice opening lines.
+Then, to get comfortable with talking about condoms with a partner, practice some opening lines.
 If you think your partner will object, work out your response ahead of time.
 Here are some possibilities:

 Your partner says: "It's uncomfortable."

-You might answer this by suggesting a different brand or size.
+You might suggest a different brand or size.
 Wearing a condom also may take some getting used to.

 Your partner says: "It puts me right out of the mood."

 Say that having unsafe sex puts you right out of the mood.
 Permanently.

 Your partner says: "If we really love each other, we should trust each other."